Daniel J. Goldhagen's Ordinary Men

 • Improved Essays

-Hitler and his Nazi regime used effective tactics to dehumanize and degrade the Jewish people, and reduced them to nothing but small beings that they could then rid themselves of.
+The Dehumanization of Jews by Hitler and the Nazi Regime Hitler and his Nazi regime used effective tactics to dehumanize and degrade the Jewish people, and reduced them to nothing but small beings that they could then rid themselves of.
 Some of these tactics were small, and some of the tactics were large.
 No matter the size, all of these tactics were completely inhumane and horrifying.
 Sadly, they also all took place in the book Night, by Elie Wiesel.
-His memoir can attest to how dehumanization occurred, and how it helped Hitler achieve his goal; The Final Solution.
-In this essay I will explain how Hitler used dehumanizing tactics such as identifying inmates with numbers, becoming physically abusive towards the Jews, and ridding them…
+His memoir can attest to how dehumanization occurred, and how it helped Hitler achieve his goal; The Final Solution.…

 • 1306 Words